 Before Your Website Launches

-Achieving your dream website can be a difficult task, but there are certain steps you can take to increase your chances of success.
+Achieving your absolute dream website can be a very difficult task, but there are certain steps you can take to increase your chances of online success.
 One of the most important things you can do is to make sure that your site is built on a solid foundation.
-This means ensuring that your site is reliable and that it has the right SEO in place to reach your target audience.
-While it may be tricky to get everything ready before launch, taking care of the necessary SEO tasks beforehand will pay off in the long run.
-With a little planning and preparation, you can set your website up for success from the start.
+This means ensuring that your site is reliable and that it has the right SEO in place to reach your target market from the beginning.
+While it might be tricky to get everything ready before launch, taking care of the necessary SEO tasks beforehand will pay divedends in the long run.
+With a little bit of planning and preparation, you can set your website up for success from the very start.

 Pre-Launch SEO Tasks Include: